-Over the past five years, I have taught a variety English courses.
+Over the past five years, I have taught a variety of English courses.
 I have taught a number of American literature survey courses, as well as writing courses, including technical writing and first-year writing.
 I have extensive experience working with ESL students, as well as students with a variety of learning disabilities, including dyslexia and dysgraphia, and disabilities like ADD and ADHD.
-I pride myself in creating a classroom environment that accommodates the needs of my individual students while still promoting a high level of critical thought and writing skills.
+I pride myself on creating a classroom environment that accommodates the needs of my students while still promoting a high level of critical thought and writing skills.
 Some of my most satisfying experiences as a teacher have come from helping struggling students to grasp difficult concepts, through a combination of individual conferences, class activities, and group discussion.
 I know I would thrive as a teacher in your college, due to your belief in small classroom size and individualized support for students.

 Not only does my teaching experience suit the needs of your school and department, but my research interests also fit perfectly with your description of the ideal candidate.
 My dissertation project, “Ferns and Leaves: Nineteenth-Century Female Authorial Space,” examines the rise and development of American female authors in the 1840s and 1850s, with a particular focus on patterns of magazine publication.
-I argue that, rather than being submissive to the requirements of the editor or publisher, female authors in fact developed a more transparently reciprocal relationship between themselves and their readers than previously has been assumed.
-I apply recent print-culture and book-history theory to my readings of novels, magazine articles, letters, and diary entries by various female authors, with a particularly focus on Sara Willis (known by her pseudonym Fanny Fern).
-I plan to develop my dissertation into a book manuscript, and continue to research the role of female writers in antebellum magazine culture, with a particular focus on the rise and influence of female magazine editors on literary culture.
+I argue that, rather than being submissive to the requirements of the editor or publisher, female authors, in fact, developed a more transparently reciprocal relationship between themselves and their readers than previously has been assumed.
+I apply recent print-culture and book-history theory to my readings of novels, magazine articles, letters, and diary entries by various female authors, with a particular focus on Sara Willis (known by her pseudonym Fanny Fern).
+I plan to develop my dissertation into a book manuscript and continue to research the role of female writers in antebellum magazine culture, with a particular focus on the rise and influence of female magazine editors on literary culture.

 My research interests have both shaped and been shaped by my recent teaching experiences.
 Last spring, I developed and taught a course on the history of print culture in America.
 I combined readings on theory and literature that addressed issues of print with visits to local historical museums and archives.
 My students conducted in-depth studies on particular texts (magazines, newspapers, novels) for their final papers.
 I believe my interdisciplinary teaching style, particularly my emphasis on material culture, would fit in well with the interdisciplinary nature of your English department.